vh13294/nestjs-url-generator/README.md

 ## Using Guard

-You can use SignedUrlGuard to verify the signed url in controller.
+You can use SignUrlGuard to verify the signed url in controller.

 If the url has been tampered or when the expiration date is due, then a Forbidden exception will be thrown.